Can men and women have a platonic relationship?

 Can men and women ever be friends?
-We investigate the politics of platonic relationships when dating
+We investigate the politics of a platonic relationship when dating

 While I search for a partner, I continually meet the same problem, platonic relationships with the opposite sex.
 Before I go any further I need to clearly decide what I feel on this issue.
 What are your views on opposite sex friendships when someone is in a relationship or married?